mfkiwl/neper/doc/neper_t.rst

 .. [#endianness] Endianness is both written in the tesr file and tested on the system when reading the tesr file, so that the user normally does not have to care about it (even when transferring files across systems).

-.. [#uniform-crysym] The crystal symmetry must be specified using :option:`-oricrysym`.
+.. [#uniform-crysym] The crystal symmetry must be specified using :option:`-crysym`.

 .. [#rotate] Cell orientations are rotated accordingly.